Why WQPT & PBS

 When you tune into WQPT for your own viewing experience or for a child's, you're tuning into the PBS network of quality television that not only enlightens and entertains, but also educates.
 As television viewers we have numerous choices—but you can always count on WQPT and PBS to provide you with outstanding programming that enriches everyone's life.

-A. Children are going to watch TV no matter what.
+Generally speaking, children are going to watch TV no matter what.
+Whether sitting in front of a television, watching TV on a mobile device, children today have greater access to television programs.
 The only question is whether or not they will have the skills to choose well and view actively.
 Kids who don't watch at all miss out on some outstanding educational programming.